AI predicts new food and drink pairings

 In another experiment, the coauthors found that the AI system generally recommended food ingredients used in everyday cooking and dining, like “tomato and lettuce,” “onion and ground beef,” and “pepper and oregano.”
 Perhaps more excitingly, it discovered novel food-drink combos that agreed with recommendations in The Flavor Bible, What to Drink with What You Eat, and other well-regarded gastronomic literature — for example, a variety of meat (e.g., beef, lamb) for red wine and authentic Japanese food ingredients to pair with sake.

-The researchers leave to future work factoring in the chemical information of food ingredients and using more detailed information on food ingredients from encyclopedias, and using more “novel” and “authentic” recipes to help their model to recommend “more versatile” food ingredient pairings.
+The researchers leave to future work factoring in the chemical information about food ingredients and using more detailed information on food ingredients from encyclopedias, as well as using more “novel” and “authentic” recipes to help their model to recommend “more versatile” food ingredient pairings.

-It’s worth noting that their contributes to a growing body of AI recipe recommender systems.
+It’s worth noting that their work contributes to a growing body of AI recipe recommender systems.
 IBM recently announced that it’s teaming up with McCormick & Company to create new flavors and foods with machine learning.
 IBM’s Chef Watson, a research project that sought to create new recipes by analyzing the chemical composition of hundreds of different ingredients, produced more than 10,000 novel recipes.
 (A cookbook of its creations was published in 2015.)
 And New York startup Analytical Flavor Systems’ platform — Gastrograph — taps sensory data and machine learning algorithms to suss out products’ flavor profiles and identify areas for improvement.

 Meanwhile, Los Angeles-based Halla’s I/O platform uses AI to generate Netflix-like recommendations for grocery, restaurant, and food delivery apps and websites, in part by leveraging a database of restaurant dish, recipe, ingredient, and grocery item taste and flavor attributes.
 Others like Foodpairing, Plant Jammer, and Dishq offer proprietary recommendation systems that take into account personal preferences.
 There’s also Tastewise, a platform that combines artificial intelligence (AI), predictive analytics, computer vision, and natural language processing to suss out emerging culinary trends.